Phosphoric acid

 Phosphoric acid (orthophosphoric acid, monophosphoric acid or phosphoric(V) acid) is a colorless, odorless phosphorus-containing solid, and inorganic compound with the chemical formula H3PO4.
 It is commonly encountered as an 85% aqueous solution, which is a colourless, odourless, and non-volatile syrupy liquid.
 It is a major industrial chemical, being a component of many fertilizers.

 The compound is an acid.
 Removal of all three H+ ions gives the phosphate ion PO4(3−).
 Removal of one or two protons gives dihydrogen phosphate ion H2PO4−, and the hydrogen phosphate ion HPO4(2−), respectively.
 Phosphoric acid forms esters, called organophosphates.

 The name "orthophosphoric acid" can be used to distinguish this specific acid from other "phosphoric acids", such as pyrophosphoric acid.
 Nevertheless, the term "phosphoric acid" often means this specific compound; and that is the current IUPAC nomenclature.

 Production

 Phosphoric acid is produced industrially by one of two routes, wet processes and dry.

 Wet process

-In the wet process, a phosphate-containing mineral such as calcium hydroxyapatite and fluorapatite are treated with sulfuric acid.
+In the wet process, phosphate-containing minerals such as calcium hydroxyapatite or fluorapatite are treated with sulfuric acid.

+By-products include calcium sulfate (CaSO4) and hydrogen fluoride (HF).
+The HF gas may be recovered by streaming it into a wet (water) scrubber producing hydrofluoric acid.
+CaSO4 is better known as gypsum, which is commonly used in the construction industry, however the CaSO4 produced from phosphoric acid production can contain trace levels of radioactive elements such as radium.
+This makes it unsuitable for commercial use, and it is called phosphogypsum to distinguish it.
+It is typically stored indefinitely.